The FDA classifies cannabis as a Schedule I drug with ‘no accepted medical use,’ but it’s also for sale as a pharmaceutical. How?

 There’s nothing particularly special or magical about Epidiolex.
 According to GW Pharmaceuticals’ CEO, Justin Gover, Epidiolex is simply a CBD tincture.
 It contains trace amounts of other cannabinoids like THC, but not enough to have any real effects.
 Yet until recently, the Drug Enforcement Administration (DEA) considered CBD to be a Schedule I drug, right alongside THC.

 What is Schedule I, exactly?
 It’s a drug classification reserved only for the most addicting substances that have no accepted medical use.
-They’re too dangerous to use even with a doctor’s supervision.
+These are too dangerous to use even with a doctor’s supervision.
 Supposedly, anyway.
 Other drugs in Schedule I include heroin, MDMA, and LSD.

 Deadly drugs such as oxycontin, amphetamines, cocaine, and opium fall under Schedule II.
 Schedule II indicates a drug has a high potential for abuse, but it also has accepted medical use.
 They’re safe to use so long as you’ve got a doctor’s supervision!

-As I noted earlier, the DEA considered all CBD products as Schedule I until a couple of weeks ago.
+As I noted earlier, the DEA considered all CBD products as Schedule I until 2018.
 After Epidiolex received the FDA’s approval, the DEA reclassified CBD medications with less than 0.1 percent THC as Schedule V. Guess which pharmie contains CBD and less than 0.1 percent THC?

 Epidiolex.
 And as far as the DEA is concerned, only Epidiolex.
 For now.